etherspot/etherspot-modular-sdk/README.md

 The mainnet bundler API key `eyJvcmciOiI2NTIzZjY5MzUwOTBmNzAwMDFiYjJkZWIiLCJpZCI6IjMxMDZiOGY2NTRhZTRhZTM4MGVjYjJiN2Q2NDMzMjM4IiwiaCI6Im11cm11cjEyOCJ9` is included in the example programs which is a public API key with rate limits, to get higher limits register to https://portal.etherspot.io

 ### Note: The smart wallet address differs on the `XDC Testnet` compared to other chains.
-### Note: The smart wallet address differs on the `XDC Mainnet` compared to other chains.

 ## 📖 Documentation